Vengeance Hath No Fury

 “That’s what they all say about me,” Auzara jested.
 Hugging Talenka, Auzara headed back to Storm.

 Before Auzara could swing up into her saddle, a hand yanked her back down.
-Spinning her around, a hand swung at her face but Auzara blocked it.
-Twisting the offending hand up her attackers back, Auzara warned, “Hit me and I’ll hit back.”
+Spinning her around, a hand swung at her face, but Auzara blocked it.
+Twisting the offending hand up her attacker’s back, Auzara warned, “Hit me and I’ll hit back.”

 Loretta struggled.
 “Ouch, let go of me!”

 Auzara pushed Loretta away from her.
-“Listen, I have no quarrel with you and if this is over what happened earlier, then I promise you it was an accident and for that I apologise.”
+“Listen, I have no quarrel with you, and if this is over what happened earlier, then I promise you it was an accident, and for that I apologise.”

-The crazy harpy’s eyes narrowed with ominous intent and Auzara just knew this fight was not over.
+The crazy harpy’s eyes narrowed with ominous intent, and Auzara just knew this fight was not over.

 “I’ll see you pay for what you have done!”
 Loretta snarled.
-“Topek likes me not you so keep away from him.”
+“Topek likes me, not you, so keep away from him.”

 “Lady, and I use the term loosely, I have no intention of going anywhere near him.
-He’s all yours and I hope you’ll both be happy together because trust me, you deserve each other,” Auzara rebuffed.
+He’s all yours, and I hope you’ll both be happy together because, trust me, you deserve each other,” Auzara rebuffed.

 “You’re just jealous.”